diegozanon/zanon.io/README.md

 # zanon.io

-This repository was created to store my blog data, zanon.io, which was discontinued and shut down.
-Internet Archive links:
+This repository was created to store my blog data from zanon.io, which was discontinued and shut down around 2018.
+However, since then, a company has purchased the domain and reuploaded the old content, but with a few crypto-spam links added.
+I no longer own the hostname.

+Internet Archive links for original posts:

 [Homepage](https://web.archive.org/web/20200930214234/https://zanon.io/)
 [Serverless Notifications on AWS](https://web.archive.org/web/20200930220520/https://zanon.io/posts/serverless-notifications-on-aws) (Nov 5th 2016)